sushovan4/shape-reconstruction/README.md

 - #### Build Euclidean Vietoris-Rips Complex

-  An "event listener" is keenly waiting to compute and draw the Vietoris-Rips complex whenever any "change" of scale takes place using the slider.
+  An "event listener" is keenly waiting to compute and draw the Vietoris-Rips complex whenever any "change" of scale takes place on the slider.
 It's actually the "shadow" of the computed Rips complex that is drawn, also the adjacency matrix of the 1-skeleton the the complex is stored for future use.
-A large sample size may slow down the computation.
+A large sample size may slow down the computation, so please **wait a couple of seconds after clicking on the slider if nothing shows up on the canvas**.
   ![website](http://www.smajhi.com/shape-reconstruction/img/build_rips.png)

-- #### Build Shadow Complex
+- #### Build the Proposed "Shadow" Complex

   ![website](http://www.smajhi.com/shape-reconstruction/img/build_shadow.png)

 - #### Settings

+  The toggle icon on the right of the top menu toggles the sidebar, which contains different settings of the application.
   ![website](http://www.smajhi.com/shape-reconstruction/img/sidebar.png)